 Why Nose Breathing Matters

 When we breathe through the nose, the air is filtered, humidified, and warmed before it enters the lungs.
 This protects the airways and reduces irritation.
 But the benefits go far beyond comfort: nose breathing plays a key role in oxygen efficiency and overall health.
+One of the biggest advantages is the production of nitric oxide (NO).
+The nasal passages naturally generate nitric oxide, a molecule that:- Enhances oxygen delivery by dilating blood vessels

 - Supports immune defense by reducing pathogens